 $ ctalk myprog.c -o myprog.i

-program preprocesses myprog.c
+The ctalk program preprocesses myprog.c and

-translates it into standard C. After ctalk
+translates it into standard C. After ctalk has finished,

-you can compile and link the output of ctalk
+you can compile and link the output of ctalk to produce an

 executable program.